-- 5 Stridhan : its meaning, kinds, special feature and characteristics, enumeration of stridhan, rights of a women over her stridhan, general rule of succession common to all school, succession to stridhan under Mitakshra and Dayabhaga school, maidens property. - 6 Women's Estate its meaning, nature and sources.
+Partition - Meaning of partition, partition and family arrangement, person entitled to partition, property liable to partition.
+Allotment of share, final shares, reopening of partition and reunion, point of similarity and distinction Mitakshara and Dayabhaga, partial partition, it s effect.
+Stridhan : its meaning, kinds, special feature and characteristics, enumeration of stridhan, rights of a women over her stridhan under Mitakshra and Dayabhaga school, maidens property.
+Women's Estate - its meaning, nature and sources.
 Incidents of widow's estate, power of alienation, reversion, compromise, surrender and setting aside.
 Unauthorized alienation and effect of Hindu Succession Act 1956.